-Develop the site with uses that are compatible with surrounding uses in terms of scale, character, use, and density;
+Develop the site with uses that are compatible with surrounding uses in terms of scale, character, use, and density in a manner that will contribute to serve the public health, safety and welfare of the community;

-• Promote a high quality of life that contributes to Mount Laurel's overall attractiveness as a vibrant place to live, work, and play;

-- Support the Township's economic viability by improving the value of existing development and creating new commercial parcels that contribute to the Township's tax base; - Provide adequate design standards, with flexibility, that enhance the visual environment of the industrial community, and create a distinguishable place; and - Promote new urbanism and placemaking principles that focus on creating a destination and prioritizes function before form.
+- Promote a high quality of life that contributes to Mount Laurel's overall attractiveness as a vibrant place to live, work, and play; - Support the Township's economic viability by improving the value of existing development and creating a new public safety/service building. - Provide adequate design standards, with flexibility, that enhance the visual environment of NJ Route 73, and create a safe pedestrian environment. - Promote new urbanism and placemaking principles that focus on creating a destination and prioritizes function before form.